 School Choice Context

 In addition to homeschooling, parents in South Carolina have several educational choices.
-These options include enrollment in traditional public schools through inter-district choice, charter, and magnet schools.
+These options include enrollment in traditional public schools through inter- and some intra-district choice, charter, and magnet schools.
 Students also have access to three private school choice funding options, including two tax credit programs for students with special needs and a new education savings account.
 The South Carolina Education Scholarship Trust Fund Program passed in 2023 and will launch in 2024.
 However, homeschooled students are not eligible unless they are either kindergarten-aged or attended public school the previous year.

 Commentary